AAkkum/t2i-adversarial-prompt-framework/docs/ARCHITECTURE.md

 - `t2i_framework/evaluation/`: result writing and metrics

 The mock model is intentionally offline and CPU-only.
 It renders the selected prompt into a placeholder PNG so the framework can be tested without GPU or model downloads.

+The Diffusers adapter loads Hugging Face model pipelines lazily at generation time.
+The first run of a real model, such as SDXL, may download model weights into the Hugging Face cache before producing an image.